Supervision of Bachelor Theses

 Research Center for Information System Design (ITeG)

-The Sociological Theory Research Unit has been part of the Research Center for Information Technology Design (ITeG) at the University of Kassel since 2015.
-For many years, the ITeG has been engaged in interdisciplinary research on the design of socially desirable information and communication technology from a socio-technical perspective.
+The Unit of Sociological Theory has been part of the Research Center for Information System Design (ITeG) at the University of Kassel since 2015.
+For many years, the ITeG has been engaged in interdisciplinary research into the design of socially desirable information and communication technology from a socio-technical perspective.

-Jakob Roschka is part of the ITeG graduate program "Socio-technical Design Competence in the Digital Society" and was a member of the ITeG Board of Directors from 2020 to 2022.
+Jakob Roschka is part of the ITeG doctoral program "Socio-technical Design Competence in the Digital Society" and was a member of the ITeG Board of Directors from 2020 to 2022.

 Research Center for Information System Design (ITeG): More Infos